 Alcatraz Island

 In San Francisco Bay, Alcatraz Island has a rich history as a former maximum-security prison.
-Today, it serves as a popular tourist destination and offers guided tours that delve into its intriguing past.
+Today, it is a popular tourist destination and offers guided tours that delve into its intriguing past.

 Muir Woods National Monument